Submit a short script or short film today to the Fade In Awards Short Script/Short Film Competition.

 February 28, 2020

 Our Winners Work!

-Now in its 23rd year, the Fade In Awards feature nine distinct contests for you to enter.
+Now in its 24th year, the Fade In Awards feature nine distinct contests for you to enter.
 Submit a script or short film to the Fade In Awards Short Script/Short Film Contest.
-With twenty-two years experience spotting, mentoring and introducing talented new screenwriters and filmmakers to the Hollywood community, our winners have gone on to sign with major Hollywood talent agencies ICM, UTA, CAA & WME; make top box-office feature films and network television shows (e.g., The Blacklist, Cold Pursuit, Blades of Glory, Adam, Office Christmas Party, If Only) and; be nominated for Academy Awards (Culture).
+With twenty-three years experience spotting, mentoring and introducing talented new screenwriters and filmmakers to the Hollywood community, our winners have gone on to sign with major Hollywood talent agencies ICM, UTA, CAA & WME; make top box-office feature films and network television shows (e.g., The Blacklist, Cold Pursuit, Blades of Glory, Adam, Office Christmas Party, If Only) and; be nominated for Academy Awards (Culture).